sourcegraph/about/blogposts/2022/sourcegraph-non-devs.md

 ---
-title: 'Sourcegraph for non-devs'
+title: 'How Sourcegraph can save non-developers time and effort every day'
 description: "Sourcegraph isn't just for software developers.
-Learn how product managers and analytics/business operations teammates use Sourcegraph as a powerful timesaver and cheat sheet that saves them 20-60 minutes multiple times per week."
+Learn how product managers and analytics/business operations teammates use Sourcegraph as a powerful timesaver and cheat sheet that saves them 20-60 minutes multiple times per week.
+Everyone needs to navigate code and Sourcegraph makes codebases accessible to all."
 author: Eric Brody-Moore, Joel Kwartler
 publishDate: 2022-02-17T00:00-07:00
 tags: [blog]